 - Community Services (financial and employment counseling and assistance, domestic violence court accompaniment, medically necessary transport, holiday programs)

 - Food and Nutrition (Meals on Wheels, community food pantry, community lunches)

-- Adult Education (GED preparation, health and wellness, lifelong learning)
+- Adult Education (HSE preparation, health and wellness, lifelong learning)